Suicide

 Derbyshire Healthcare NHS Trust

-Concerns summary Mental health unit admissions during staff handovers led to confusion over task allocation and risk assessment responsibility, exacerbated by the lack of a formal policy to manage or avoid admissions at these times.
+Concerns summary (AI summary) Mental health unit admissions during staff handovers led to confusion over task allocation and risk assessment responsibility, exacerbated by the lack of a formal policy to manage or avoid admissions at these times.

 Lily Jahany